mohitshyoran/Notes/4. Java Collections common methods/README.md

-# Java collections and their common methods
+# Hierarchy of Collection Framework
 Common java collections and their most useful methods.

-## Hierarchy of Collection Framework

 ![](images/image01.png)